25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 One of New England’s truly iconic, can’t-miss destinations is Stowe, Northern Vermont’s hub for ski resorts, mountain hiking, and temptations for all of your senses.

-Popular ski resorts Smuggler’s Notch and Stowe Mountain made the village famous, but Stowe is a true all-season destination, and one of the best places to visit in New England year-round.
+The popular ski resorts Smuggler’s Notch and Stowe Mountain made the village famous, but Stowe is a true all-season destination, and one of the best places to visit in New England year-round.

 In the warmer months, climbing and hiking trails ascend Mount Mansfield, Vermont’s highest peak, and run throughout the Mount Mansfield State Forest, and Stowe Land Trust’s Pinnacle Meadows.
-Those same trails are Stowe’s main attraction during the fall, when Leaf Peeping is in full swing.
-Not a hiker?
-See the colors from above on the Stowe Mountain Gondola.
+Those same trails are Stowe’s main attraction during the fall, when leaf peeping is in full swing.

 Finally, indulge your Sound of Music fandom at the Trapp Family Lodge, founded by the family made famous by the movie.
 The historic lodge offers outdoor adventures including horseback and mountain bike riding on the family’s private land.
 Indoors, enjoy yoga and spa treatments while surrounded by Trapp Family memorabilia.
 Be sure to visit the Trapp Brewery and Bierhall, too, for original brews, tasty pub food, and amazing views.